purusharths/purusharths.github.io/about.md

 permalink: /about/
 ---

-I work on math and computer science (and sometime write about them too).
-My most recent work is happening at FOSSEE, IIT-B at math.animations.fossee.in.
+I work on mathematics and computer science.
+At the moment I am working in IIT-B at the FOSSEE Project.
+We've start a cool new project called FOSSEE Animations and we're creating a library of lecture notes and there animations on math.animations.fossee.in.
 A lot of stuff is being developed and vetted internally, and will be up on the website soon.

-### Internships
+#### Internships
-We do give out internship on math.animations.fossee.in on different subjects.
-Quite recently, we finished one on Real Analysis and we have one scheduled for Complex Analysis.
+We give out internships on math.animations.fossee.in on various math topics.
+Quite recently, we finished one on **Real Analysis** and we have one scheduled for Complex Analysis/Mathematical Physics.
-If you want to know more about them, please take a look at the website or drop me an email requesting slack invite.
+If you want to know more about them, please take a look at the website or drop me an [mail](/contact/) requesting slack invite.
-Also, the registrations for the **fossee summer fellowship**, at Indian Institute of Technology Bombay, has started.
-I will be looking over _Mathematics and Python_ there.
+Also, the registrations for the **FOSSEE Summer Fellowship**, at Indian Institute of Technology Bombay, has started.
+I will be looking over _Mathematics using Python_ there.